Japan expands curbs on Olympic spectators as COVID cases rise | DW | 10.07.2021

 The northern Japanese island of Hokkaido also announced a ban on spectators for soccer matches on Friday.

-A surge in COVID-19 cases prompted the Japanese government to declare a state of emergency over the capital that will last throughout the games, which are slated to start on July 23.
+A surge in COVID-19 cases prompted the Japanese government to declare a state of emergency in the capital that will last throughout the games, which are slated to start on July 23.

 On Saturday, Tokyo recorded the highest number of new COVID-19 cases in two months.